zkerriga/junction2021/README.md

-# Smart-water
+# Water-care
-**The mobile app for company Oras Group that helps people care about water with benefit to planet and themself. **
+**The self-motivated mobile app that helps people care about water with benefit to planet and themself.
+Save water by improving your virtual forest!**

 ### PROBLEMATICS
 Global risks from overuse and shortage, poor water infrastructure and management came out on top.
 Many people don't think twice or it's just hard for them **to keep track of saving water every day**.

 ### SOLUTION
-We think that water conservation should be an **exciting and not difficult process **.
+We think that **water conservation** should be an **exciting and not difficult process **.
 We want to **motivate people** to preserve it and visualize their daily actions that **affect the environment.**

 ### INSTRUMENT TO ACHIVE THE SOLUTION